Epicpkmn11/pk11.us/about.md

 ---

 ## About
 Hi!
-I'm Pk11, aka Epicpkmn11 <!-- and Evie.
-I'm a trans girl (she/her) -->, I like DS(i) homebrew and just the Nintendo DSi in general, I've got DSi's in English, Japanese, and Korean.
+I'm <!-- Evie, aka --> Pk11, or Epicpkmn11 on some older accounts. <!-- I'm a trans girl (she/her), --> I like DS(i) homebrew and just the Nintendo DSi in general, I've got DSi's in English, Japanese, and Korean.
 I know some Japanese, and I can mostly read Hangul, but not understand it unless maybe if its a direct transliteration of English.
 I mostly code in C++ since that's a language you can use for DS(i) homebrew, but I also know some Python, JavaScript, and a bit of Java.
 Below is just about every public account I have for things that I can remember: <!-- Check the comments for my trans-related ones ;P -->

 ## Social links
-(Names displayed are screen names, links are to account names)
+(Names displayed are the screen names if that differs from the actual account name)
 ### Main <small>// Sites I use frequently</small>
 - GitHub: [Epicpkmn11](https://github.com/Epicpkmn11)
 - GBAtemp: [Pk11](https://gbatemp.net/members/pk11.494739/)